Ada-C10/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

   Implementation B is more loosely coupled.
 A's Order class knows about both of the other class's instances variables.
 In B, each class relies on message sends from one other class.

+>>>>>>>>>>>>

+ACTIVITY

+One place where a class takes on multiple roles is in the BookingSystem class.
+In multiple methods, it chains method calls and knows the structures of objects that are stored in other objects.
+Additionally, in the make_reservation method, it directly manipulates the instance variable `block_reservation` of the Block class.

+To improve this design, these chained method calls and instance_variable manipulation should be delegated to the lower-level classes (as in implementation B) or to the instance of a class that is directly being affected.

+The resulting design would be an improvement as it would improve readability and balance the overall responsibilities of running a Hotel program between the classes.